Karina1605/html-converter/README.md

 ## Improvements
 - Writing tests
 - Distribute tasks by file size, it can help to process large files on other nodes and user will receive updtes on small files faster
+- Add retention policy (db query and minio integrator already are already have this functionality).
+For example, Once a day clear db and storage from finished sessions